vokimon/pdf-form-burner/README.md

 - Signature info is extracted and validated but not filled (no signing yet)
 - Multilines add a new empty line each extract/fill cycle
 - Actions related to fields (derived fields...) are not executed
-- Some field ui names are exported as 'þÿ' because a bug in poppler-qt5 that has been fixed and due to be released as poppler 0.85.0
+- Using poppler up to 0.84.0, due to a bug fixed in later versions, some field ui names (used to comment the field) are exported as 'þÿ'

 ## Dependencies